-Transtar has also built a significant warehouse footprint in Australia and New Zealand.
-Transtar’s warehouses have a current storage capacity of 13,000+ pallets (including cross dock).
+Transtar has also built a significant warehouse footprint with circa 25,000 sqm of Custom's Bonded warehouses in Australia and New Zealand.
 The warehouses operate in a narrow aisle/high capacity configuration with emphasis on maximum storage and highest yield.
 Aside from 3PL activity, there is significant cross dock activity, in addition to handling groupage containers from Transtar’s stations in Asia.

 In China, Transtar does not operate warehouses in its own right, instead using third parties (this is consistent with other participants in the market).
 This approach does not impede Transtar’s ability to undertake successful buyers consolidation and upstream logistics activities on behalf of its customers.

 In an increasingly competitive environment, Transtar recognised the need to differentiate itself from the traditional freight forwarding providers.
 Accordingly, in 2008 Transtar embarked on a strategy to expand its operations into Asia with the view to:

 In recent times, Transtar has relocated a number of back office roles and some customer service roles to its offices in China (primarily Shanghai and Wuhan), a strategy which has resulted in significant labour cost reductions and productivity benefits.